#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 05:19 What are you up to?

-05:39 And that's been, that's been fun getting to get my hands dirty with FastAPI and SQLAlchemy and that's been, that's been fairly enjoyable.
+05:39 And that's been that's been fun getting to get my hands dirty with FastAPI and SQLAlchemy.

-05:51 It's, it's the sort of project you hope you're going to get at work because it's an interesting topic.
+05:51 It's it's the sort of project you hope you're going to get at work because it's an interesting topic.

-05:56 You have enough love, leeway.
+05:55 You have enough love leeway.

-06:02 And do things to some degree your way, if you can justify it well enough.
+05:59 That's where we have enough leeway to do things right and do things to some degree your way if you can justify it well enough.

 06:05 And, you know, other tech lead on it.

-06:07 So I'm able to make sure like, you know, we're making good decisions early and paying down technical debt and building something that's really, really cool.
+06:07 So I'm able to make sure, like, you know, we're making good decisions early and paying down technical debt and building something that's really, really cool.

-06:14 So it's, it's a fun project.
+06:14 So it's it's a fun project.

 06:15 I'm enjoying it.